improvisec/recursive-ir/README.md

 - Recursive-IR web user interface
 - nginx LAN gateway for controlled access

-To start using Recursive-IR for your investigations, access the following url (replace OSD_HOST_LAN with the correct IP address):
+To start using Recursive-IR for your investigations, access the following url (replace OSD_HOST_LAN with the correct IP address).
+OSD_HOST_LAN variable should also be set correctly in ```/etc/recursive-ir/recursive.env```.

 ```http://OSD_HOST_LAN```